 Add unsalted butter.
 I never use salted butter in a recipe.

 Add cracked black pepper.
 I added about 1/4 teaspoon.
 Add more if you like.
 I added 1/2 tsp. kosher salt.

 Heat through and stir to combine.

 La Madeleine’s Tomato-Basil Soup recipe is SO quick and easy.
-You can have a batch of this soup ready to go in just over a half hour!
+You can have a batch of this soup ready to go in about 45 minutes.

 La Madeleine’s Tomato-Basil Soup is also economical.
 The heavy cream is the most expensive ingredient.

 (La Madeleine’s recipe acquired and printed by the Dallas Morning News and adapted very slightly)